renan5g/go-saga/README.md

 ### Step Group Options

+- `SetLogger(logger Logger)`: Sets a logger for the step group.
-- `WithStepGroupLogger(logger Logger)`: Sets a logger for the step group.
+- `SetErrorLogger(logger Logger)`: Sets a error logger for the step group.
 - `SetExecutionMode(mode ExecutionMode)`: Sets sequential or parallel execution (`Sequential` or `Parallel`).

 ### Retry Policy Options